target/cloudpunch/docs/tests.md

 - `nice` - Set a process priority for stress-ng.
 This can be used to not overload an instance completely

-- `cpu-min` - The minimum number of CPU cores used for each iteration
+- `cores_min` - The minimum number of CPU cores used for each iteration

-- `cpu-max` - The maximum number of CPU cores used for each iteration
+- `cores_max` - The maximum number of CPU cores used for each iteration

-- `duration-min` - The minimum duration of each iteration
+- `duration_min` - The minimum duration of each iteration

-- `duration-max` - The maximum duration of each iteration
+- `duration_max` - The maximum duration of each iteration

-- `load-min` - The minimum percent of CPU load per iteration
+- `load_min` - The minimum percent of CPU load per iteration

-- `load-max` - The maximum percent of CPU load per iteration
+- `load_max` - The maximum percent of CPU load per iteration

 - `iteration` - How many iteration stress-ng will be ran